 Indirect impacts could also occur from demolition and remediation activities through the alteration of microhabitat conditions.
-There are areas potentially requiring remediation along the existing roadways; several of these areas are adjacent to mapped occurrences of Nipomo Mesa lupine.
-Approximately 35 individuals were mapped north of the Project site in 2023 (Figure 4.4-11).
+There are areas potentially requiring remediation along the existing roadways; several of these areas are adjacent to mapped occurrences of Nipomo Mesa lupineLupine.
+Approximately 35 individuals were mapped north of the Project site in 2023 and 70 in 2024 - areas A-H (see Figure 4.4-11).
 The fence around the SMR appeared to be creating a microenvironment akin to the base of a stabilized dune.
 Disturbances immediately inside the Project fence may have negative indirect impacts on adjacent occurrences through changes to microhabitat conditions.
-Nipomo Mesa lupine are only known to occur in very specific microhabitat conditions (USFWS 2020).
+Nipomo Mesa lupineLupine are only known to occur in very specific microhabitat conditions (USFWS 2020).
 Subtle changes to the habitat in areas where plants have been documented could preclude seeds from successfully germinating and reproducing in the future.
 Therefore, these occurrences could be indirectly impacted by remediation activities unless avoidance and minimization measures (such as buffer areas) are implemented.
 Additional surveys during and after remediation activities are also necessary to determine the potential extent of indirect impacts.